Ginifer railway station

-Ginifer railway station is located on the Sunbury line in Victoria, Australia.
-It serves the western Melbourne suburb of St Albans, and opened on 31 October 1982.
+Ginifer railway station is a commuter railway station on the Sunbury line, which is part of the Melbourne railway network.
+It serves the western suburb of St Albans, in Melbourne, Victoria, Australia.
+Ginifer station is a below ground unstaffed station, featuring two side platforms.
+It opened on 31 October 1982, with the current station provided in November 2016.

 History

 Ginifer station opened on 31 October 1982.
-It was first announced in June 1977, by the then Transport Minister Joe Rafferty, and was scheduled for completion by late 1978.
-Originally to be named Furlong, after the nearby arterial road, when opened it was named Ginifer, in honour of Jack Ginifer, a former local member of State Parliament.
+It was first announced in June 1977 by the then Transport Minister Joe Rafferty, and was scheduled for completion by late 1978.
+Originally to be named Furlong, after the nearby arterial road, upon opening it was named Ginifer, in honour of Jack Ginifer, a former local member of State Parliament.

-In 1984, boom barriers were provided at the former Furlong Road level crossing, which was located nearby in the Down direction of the station.
+In 1984, boom barriers were provided at the former Furlong Road level crossing, which was located nearby in the up direction of the station.
 In 1994, the station was provided with CCTV.

-On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Ginifer to a Premium Station, along with nineteen others.
+On 4 May 2010, as part of the 2010/2011 State Budget, $83.7 million was allocated to upgrade Ginifer to a premium station, along with nineteen others.
 However, in March 2011, this was scrapped by the Baillieu Government.

+Until the extension of the Sydenham Line to Sunbury in 2012, Ginifer was served by two V/Line services a day to and from Sunbury.

 In June 2015, the Level Crossing Removal Authority announced that the Furlong Road level crossing would be removed by grade separation, with Ginifer to be rebuilt below ground.
-During October-November 2016, the level crossing was removed and, on 1 November of that year, the rebuilt station opened.
+During October–November 2016, the level crossing was removed and, on 1 November of that year, the rebuilt station opened.